Please enable JavaScript to use CodeHS

 Students will learn how to log in and use the CodeHS Playground.

-Students will be able to plan a program and decompose the steps needed to create a quest program.
+Students will be able to decompose a program to debug and make the program run as intended.

 Animation Loops Project